codingwizardabhisar/Python-Project/README.md

 3. Run the `double_pendulum.py` script.

-##3d Plot(circular paraboloid)
+##Circular Paraboloid

 ### Overview

-The `3dPlot.py` script generates a 2D and 3D plot of a circular paraboloid using Matplotlib and NumPy.
+The `CircularParaboloid.py` script generates a 2D and 3D plot of a circular paraboloid using Matplotlib and NumPy.

 ### Instructions